eclipse-embed-cdt/web-jekyll/pages/plugins/alternate-install.md

 ![AddRepository]({{ site.baseurl }}/assets/images/2017/add-repository.png)

-- normally the main window should list a group named **GNU ARM & RISC-V Cross Development Tools**; expand it
+- normally the main window should list a group named **GNU Arm & RISC-V Cross Development Tools**; expand it
 - (in case the main window will list *There are no categorized items*, you are probably using a very old version; disable the Group items by category option)
 - select all the plug-ins (the one marked *End of life* is needed only for compatibility with previous version, normally can be safely skipped)
 - click the **Next** button and follow the usual installation procedure